erwinschrodinger1/react-multi-image-input/README.md

 ## License

-react-multiimage-preview-input is released under the MIT license.
+react-multi-image-input is released under the MIT license.